flyingrhinonz/catstep/README.md

 doesn't retain state - your display is updated as per the controls in the file so the current state is what you see on your terminal.
-At first glance this may seem like a killer limitation, but for that I added the `l` interactive control which logs the char currently displayed.
+At first glance this may seem like a killer limitation, but for that I added the `l` interactive control which logs the position in the file of the last char displayed.
 If you need to check out what happened a short while ago (say the screen was cleared), just hit `l`, view the log file to see the line you were at, then restart catstep using the `-f` arg to fast forward the file a few